SeasideSt/Seaside-website/README.md

 ** Work in progress **

-The `/docker` folder of this project contains a draft Docker configuration to deploy the website.
+The root folder of this project contains a draft Docker configuration to deploy the website.

 We use the Pharo docker images provided by [https://github.com/ba-st/docker-pharo-runtime].
 Run the following in a shell terminal: